mikf/gallery-dl/docs/options.md

     --http-timeout SECONDS      Timeout for HTTP connections (default: 30.0) --proxy URL                 Use the specified proxy
     --xff VALUE                 Use a fake 'X-Forwarded-For' HTTP header to try bypassing geographic restrictions.
-Can be an IP block in CIDR notation or a two-letter ISO 3166-2 country code
+Can be IP
+                                blocks in CIDR notation or two-letter ISO 3166-2 country codes (12.0.0.0/8,FR,CN)
     --source-address IP         Client-side IP address to bind to -4, --force-ipv4            Make all connections via IPv4 -6, --force-ipv6            Make all connections via IPv6